exploitz86/aio-switch-updater/README.md

 A Nintendo Switch homebrew app to download and update CFWs, FWs and cheat codes.
 Supports Atmosphère, ReiNX and SXOS.

+Please note that this is a fork of the awesome AIO Switch Updater by HamletDuFromage.
+It was initially created for personal use because his cheats repository was broken.
+All the repositories used by this app have also been forked to make sure everything works as intended.
+I have many ideas for future updates, so if you are interested, feel free to use this and perhaps consider donating a small amount to help keep the server running, which is necessary for the cheat database to update itself.
+Also, please consider donating to HamletDuFromage!

 Works on **unpatched** (Erista) and **patched** (v2/Mariko) Switches.

 ## How to install